Bloomfield-FA21-CAT328/Guides-VersionControl/README.md

 ### Client documentation

-Here are some links to the clients that we will support:
+Here are some links to documentation to the clients that we will support:
 * [GitHub Desktop](https://help.github.com/desktop/guides/contributing/)
 * [TortoiseGit](https://tortoisegit.org/docs/tortoisegit/)
 * [TortoiseSVN](http://tortoisesvn.net/docs/release/TortoiseSVN_en/index.html)